calebemmanuel/calebemmanuel/README.md

-### Hi there, i am caleb also known as alvin 👋
+### Hi dear, i am caleb also known as alvin 👋

 ## I am Programmer, Student, and Teacher!
 - 🔭 I’m currently working on some cool AI/ML Projects ⚡
 - 🌱 I’m currently learning anything that interest me 🤔
-- 👯 I’m looking to collaborate with other content creators.
+- 👯 I’m looking to collaborate with other developers.
 - 💬 Ask me about anything related to programming and penetration testing.
 - 📫 How to reach me: 09056907657chi@gmail.com
 - 📫 How to reach me on facebook: https://www.facebook.com/caleb.emmanuel.75098